Swellies Surf Guide Part 2- The Flood

 On the biggest tides the characteristics change somewhat; everything becomes louder, faster and more powerful.
 Early on there may be a significant pour-over that forms an intimidating and unpleasant hole.
 Avoid.

-Later this will wash through as a surfable wave comes on line , to give the larger wave of the Swellies.
+Later as the washes through the surfable wave comes on line, to give the larger wave of the Swellies.
 It breaks on the LHS and goes green as you move further out – with a good shoulder between.

 It’s a good wave for slalom boats too

-Late in the tide, especially on springs, it can become a challenge to get onto the wave, as the eddy washes out – it becomes smaller and much boilier at the top end.
+Late in the tide, especially on springs, it can become a challenge to get onto the wave, as the narrow eddy from the post starts to wash out.
 Wait and watch the wave for the fade.
 When the noise level starts to increase this is an indication that the wave is about to reform – paddle out to where the wave is going to be – about 3m out from the post.
 Hold position precisely there and wait for the wave to build beneath you.
-Now surf.
+Move slowly out as the wave allows – now you can surf.
 Sneaky.

-Stay high up the eddy – daydream and you will find you have a long, tedious paddle back up – missing surf opportunities on the way.
+Tip: Stay high up the eddy at all times – daydream and you will find you have a long, tedious paddle back up – which is tiring and makes timing the wave difficult.

-10-15m from the end of the wave and slightly upstream is an extended wave at times.
-This is small and flatter but surfable – if you can link the two.
-A good exercise.
+10-15m from the end of the wave and slightly upstream is an extended wave at times – ‘Top Wave’.
+This is small and flatter but surfable and makes a good exercise to link the two.

-A good W/SW wind pushing behind a large spring tide makes for impressive flow here.
-Though on the whole I think the best surfs may be on just below-biggest springs.
+Note: A good W/SW wind pushing behind a large spring tide makes for impressive conditions here.
+Though on the whole I think the best surfs may be had on just below-biggest springs (high 9s).

 Swelly Rock Surf

-Runs from: Usable from an hour or two after LW; best surfing comes online once the Cardinal ‘plinth’ starts to cover.
+Runs from: About HWLP -4:30 – best surfing comes online once the Cardinal ‘plinth’ starts to cover.

 Good For: A nice variety of year-round surf.